A Possible Solution For Clients Who Don’t Have Deep Pockets

 Submit an Offer In Compromise

 In both of these circumstances, and in many others, a good answer is to file a New York State Offer in Compromise (OIC).
-This is a procedure which may allow a taxpayer to pay less than the full amount owed of tax, interest and penalties.
+This is a procedure that may allow a taxpayer to pay less than the full amount owed of tax, interest, and penalties.
 It involves submitting various forms to the State, backed up by documentation and persuasive arguments.
 If accepted, the liability of that taxpayer is reduced.
 An OIC can be submitted on behalf of an individual taxpayer or a corporation.

 The major difference between an OIC and an Installment Payment Agreement is the total amount to be paid.
 With an Installment Payment Agreement, the taxpayer still pays the full amount due, but over a period of time.
 In comparison, with an OIC, you are actually lowering the amount due.
-If the taxpayer does not have sufficient assets or income to satisfy the liabilities in full, and is unlikely to have the ability to do so in the future, then an OIC is a sensible choice.
+If the taxpayer does not have sufficient assets or income to satisfy the liabilities in full and is unlikely to have the ability to do so in the future, then an OIC is a sensible choice.

 Practice Tip: An accepted OIC is valid solely with respect to the offering taxpayer.
-If the taxpayer in the first example above has his OIC accepted, and pays the full amount of his decreased amount, he has wiped out his liabilities on those assessments.
+If the taxpayer in the first example above has his OIC accepted and pays the full amount of his decreased amount, he has wiped out his liabilities on those assessments.
 Any other responsible persons of that company, however, remain liable for the full amount of the assessments, less payments made as part of the Offer.